 CCUSD 301 Transportation Department

-Busing Information for the upcoming 2016-17 school year will be available online mid August.
+On August 19th, Busing Information for the upcoming 2016-17 school year will be available online.
 To retrieve the most up-to-date transportation information, choose the Bus Information link located on the top of your school's webpage.
 To confirm your kindergartner's bus information choose "K" for grade level.

 Eating, drinking and gum chewing are NOT ALLOWED on the school bus .
 This policy is enforced to avoid choking hazards and any anaphylactic reactions.